 Jonathan Hughes is a graduate of Harvard University.

-Stuart is a graduate of Franklin and Marshall College and Harvard Law School and is a member of the Maryland Bar.
-He has two children, Jessica and Max.
+Stu graduated from Franklin and Marshall College and Harvard Law School and is a member of the Maryland Bar.

 Ben Siddall is a Partner at Vantage Partners.
 Ben works with sales organizations to achieve breakthrough results by collaborating with their customers to identify and deliver new forms of value; defining relationship management and account governance processes; and negotiating more creative and effective agreements.